JacksonBrink60/git-practice/README.md

 ### **`.gitignore`**

     Use this file to specify files that should not be tracked/commited by git.
     Once a file is tracked by git, adding it to .gitignore won't remove it.
-You need to untrack it with git rm --cached
+You need to untrack it with git rm --cached.

+change